 The caves of Chiang Dao, a few kilometers from the city (the caves of Chiang Dao on the map).
-To get to the cave entrance from the hotel to the Chiang Dao on Songhtaew for 100 baht or rented transport, you can walk up.
+To get to the cave entrance from the hotel to the Chiang Dao on Songhtaew for 100 baht or rented transport, but you can walk.
 Near the caves of Parking, restaurant.
 Here is a very interesting "forest" temple complex.
 Caves work up to 17 hours.

 DOI Chiang Dao (Doi Luang Chiang Dao)

 DOI Chiang Dao, the third highest mountain of Thailand (altitude 2195).
 The mountain is part of the national Park, Doi Chiang Dao National Park.
 Climbing the mountain is the most popular route out of Chiang Dao and requires no special training: on the rocks you climb will not have only need good physical shape to withstand a long hike.
 Walk up the hill to on the way to get acquainted with a local rich flora and fauna, to admire and capture from the top of the incredibly breathtaking views.
 If you are experienced and prepared traveler, you'll be able to master the ascent and descent on their own in one day if you start early in the morning.
 The starting point for lifting is close to the cave complex in the village of Ban Tham.
 Alternative are guided tours with an overnight stay at the top in tents (tents, food, porters are provided by the organizers).